coleski/vibebuddy/README.md

-# Buddy
+# vibebuddy

-This is your vibecoding buddy.
-His name is Buddy.
-He's a great listener.
+this is your vibecoding buddy. his name is Buddy. he's a great listener.

-- Press **OPTION** for him to listen
+- press **OPTION** for him to listen
-- Press **OPTION + A** for him to respond
+- press **OPTION + A** for him to respond
-- Click on his face to kill a program
+- click on his face to kill a program

-Inspired
+forked from kitlangton's Hex
+inspired by kagehq's Port Kill